Nonpoint Source Planning

 What's New

-• March 2025 - The North Carolina Department of Environmental Quality (DEQ), Division of Water Resources (DWR) is soliciting proposals for the Fiscal Year 2025 Clean Water Act Section 319 (h) Grant to implement projects that restore the quality of waters impaired by nonpoint source (NPS) pollution.
+- June 2025 - The North Carolina Department of Environmental Quality (DEQ), Division of Water Resources (DWR) is in the process of reviewing proposals for the Fiscal Year 2025 Clean Water Act Section 319 (h) Grant to implement projects that restore the quality of waters impaired by nonpoint source (NPS) pollution; the application deadline was May 30, 2025.

 Overview of Nonpoint Source Planning